moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_stock.md

 Learn more about [Stock report](https://kladana.zendesk.com/hc/en-us/articles/360012272317-Stock-report).

 ### Extended Stock report
-An extended Stock report is a detailed report that collects data on all products with all the necessary information about the product (barcode, prices, image, etc.).
+An extended Stock report is a detailed report that collects data on all products with all the necessary information about the product (prices, image, etc.).
 Use the report to get detailed information about products or synchronize with Kladana periodically, for instance, once a day.
 However, this is a rather long and heavy request, it is not recommended to use it often.

 #### Report object attributes